Inverse Optimization with Noisy Data: Numerical Approaches to Solving IOP -- SAA

 This approach requires continuity of $Q_n(\theta; \epsilon)$ because otherwise performing an enumeration via the $\delta$-net $\mathcal{T}(\delta)$ may not get sufficiently close to the optimal value.
 However, $Q_n(\theta; \epsilon)$ is only guaranteed to be continuous at $\epsilon = 0$ when $f(x,u,\theta)$ is strictly convex for fixed $u,\theta$ by Proposition \ref{proposition:sccont} and since $Q_n(\theta; 0) = Q_n(\theta)$ by definition.
 Hence, we require $\epsilon > 0$ for cases where $f(x,u,\theta)$ is \emph{not} strictly convex to ensure continuity of $Q_n(\theta;\epsilon)$ by Proposition \ref{prop:cont}.
 Of course, when $f(x,u,\theta)$ is strictly convex we can set $\epsilon = 0$ and maintain continuity of $Q_n(\theta; \epsilon)$.

 This approach is formally presented in Algorithm \ref{algorithm:enum}.
 Importantly, it can be shown that this enumeration algorithm generates nearly-optimal solutions of \textsf{IOP}--\textsf{SAA} and \textsf{R}--\textsf{IOP}--\textsf{SAA}.
-This means the statistical consistency results in Section \ref{section:sc} apply to the solutions computed by this algorithm.
+This means the solutions computed by this algorithm satisfy the conditions in Theorems 2, 3, and 4 that are needed for statistical consistency.
 In practice, $\epsilon$ is chosen to be $\epsilon = 0$ when \textsf{FOP} is strictly convex, and otherwise $\epsilon$ is chosen to be a small positive value that controls the desired precision of the resulting estimate.
+An appropriate approach to choose $\epsilon$ and $\delta$ is to use cross-validation, which is a standard data-driven approach from statistics for choosing such parameters \citep{hastie2009}.

 \begin{theorem} Suppose $\mathbf{A1}$,$\mathbf{A2}$ and $\mathbf{R1}$ hold.
 Given any $d > 0$, there exists $E,\Delta > 0$ such that if $\hat{\theta}_n$ is computed using the enumeration algorithm (i.e., Algorithm \ref{algorithm:enum}) for any $0 < \epsilon \leq E$ and $0 < \delta \leq \Delta$, then $\mathrm{dist}(\hat{\theta}_n,\arg\min \{Q_n(\theta)\ |\ \theta\in\Theta\}) < d$. \end{theorem}